noseka1/toolbox-container/README.md

 ```
 $ podman build \
-  --build-arg OPENSHIFT_TOOLBOX_COMMIT=$(git rev-parse HEAD) \
+  --build-arg TOOLBOX_CONTAINER_COMMIT=$(git rev-parse HEAD) \
   --target full \
-  --tag openshift-toolbox:full \
+  --tag toolbox-container:full \
   .
 ```

 Upload the built image to a container registry (replace the target regitry with your location):

 ```
-$ podman push openshift-toolbox:basic quay.io/noseka1/openshift-toolbox:basic
+$ podman push toolbox-container:basic quay.io/noseka1/toolbox-container:basic
 ```

-## Using OpenShift Toolbox for development on Windows
+## Using Toolbox Container for development on Windows

 You may encounter situations where you were handed over a corporate machine that runs Windows.
 Also, you were given rather restricted permissions for what you can run on this machine.
-If the Windows machine allows you to run Docker, you can use OpenShift Toolbox to spin up a development environment.
+If the Windows machine allows you to run Docker, you can use Toolbox Container to spin up a development environment.

 In the following code examples, replace the username `anosek` with your own username.